 Are There Nice Beaches in Cuba?

-Cuba is famous for its breathtaking beaches, which are guaranteed to stun you silly with their turquoise water and sugary white sand.
+Cuba is famous for its breathtaking beaches, guaranteed to stun you silly with turquoise water and sugary white sand.
 If you need to visit an island with perfect shores for postcards, snorkeling, and generally having a good time, Cuban beaches will not disappoint.

 How We Chose the Best Beaches in Cuba?